dharma-byte/csforbeginners/GIT/Test.md

 Resolving conflicts:

 1. You need to manually edit the file, identify the conflicting sections, and decide which changes to keep or how to combine them.
 2. Remove the conflict markers and make the necessary edits.
 3. Stage the resolved file using git add and commit the changes to finalize the merge.

 Preventing conflicts:

 1. Regularly merge your branches to minimize divergence and potential conflicts.
 2. Communicate with your team to avoid working on the same files or lines of code simultaneously.
-3. Review changes before merging to identify potential conflicts early on
+3. Review changes before merging to identify potential conflicts early on.

+## Example for merge conflict

 Create a Repo